NoClueBruh/NoClueLang/README.md

 string c = String::charAt('Hello, World', 0);
 ```

-_*list of all collections and their functions later_
+_*list of all collections and their functions later._
 # Arrays
 **In NoClueLang, Arrays don't exist!**